-The following discussion and analysis provides an overview of the financial position and activities of the Southwestern Community College District (the "District") for the year ended June 30, 2023.
+The following provides an overview of Southwestern Community College District (the District) financial position and activities for the year ended June 30, 2024.
 This discussion has been prepared by management and should be read in conjunction with the financial statements and notes thereto which follow this section.